rickbergfalk/postgrator/README.md

   migrationDirectory: __dirname + '/migrations',
   // Driver: must be pg, mysql, mysql2 or mssql
   driver: 'pg',
+  // database isstill required so postgrator knows where to find version
+  database: 'database_name',
+  // schemaTable is optional, but recommended for same reason as database
+  schemaTable: 'schemaversion',
-  // function that executes SQL.
-MUST return an object with rows property, containing an array of row objects.
+  // execQuery function executes SQL.
+  // It MUST return a promise containing an object with rows property, containing an array of row objects.
-  // For example, the following query
-  //   `SELECT version from some_table`
+  // For example, a query `SELECT version from some_table` might return:
-  // might return:
   //   {
   //     rows: [
   //       { version: '001' },
   //       { version: '002' },
   //     ]
   //   }
-  execQuery: (query) => {},
+  execQuery: (query) => {
-  // Schema table name.
-Optional.
-Default is schemaversion
-  // If using Postgres, schema may be specified using . separator
+    // run the passed with a connected database client, then return an object with rows array as a promise return new Promise((resolve) => {
+      return {
+        rows: [
-  // For example, { schemaTable: 'schema_name.table_name' }
+          { column_name: 'column value' }
-  schemaTable: 'schemaversion',
+        ]
+      }
+    })
+  },
 })

 // Migrate to specific version